PythEch/PrivatePlus8/README.md

 **also we'd be happy to merge if anyone out there cares to make pull requests**

-to enable the tweak or set blacklists doubletap the private mode button on safari, that'll launch the privateplus menu.
+to enable the tweak or set blacklists doubletap the private mode button on safari, that'll launch the inpornito menu.

 on the same menu you can also remove all filters on the blacklist, or when you are browsing a blacklisted website, remove that blacklist filter.